 How Do I Reset My Lenovo Laptop Battery?

-To reset a laptop battery you let it charge to 100%, then discharge it all the way down and charge it back up again.
+For a Lenovo battery reset you let it charge to 100%, then discharge it all the way down and charge it back up again.
 If you need to reset the system, see the steps shown above.

 Some Lenovo laptops have an ‘Emergency Reset Hole’ located on the back cover.
-If the laptop fails to boot, unplug the A/C adapter and use a small paperclip to insert into the reset hole.
+If the laptop fails to boot, unplug the A/C adapter and use a small paper clip to insert it into the reset hole.

 How Do I Know If My Laptop Battery Or Charger Is Bad?